phbgomes22/MWU-Boosting/README.md

 Having trained the single-pixel classifiers, we use the boosting algorithm following the Multiplicative Weight Update method to create a better combined classifier.

-Without getting into much details, at each iteration the algorithm finds a gamma-weak classifier for an distribution _p_ over the training data.
-After that, we update an reward array _r_ with a value _r(i) = 1_ if the sample _i_ was misslabeled by the classifier, and _r(i) = 0_ otherwhise.
+At each iteration the algorithm finds a gamma-weak classifier for an distribution _p_ over the training data.
+After that, we update an reward array _r_ with a value _r(i) = 1_ if the sample _i_ was mislabeled by the classifier, and _r(i) = 0_ otherwhise.
 Finally, we send the reward array _r_ to the MWU algorithm to get a new distribution _p_.

-This process happens until a defined time _T_ or until there are no more gamma-weak classifiers for the distribution _p_.
+This steps happens until a defined time _T_ or until there are no more gamma-weak classifiers for the distribution _p_.

 The accuracy of the combined classifier at each iteraction of the boosting algorithm is displayed in the image below.